martinahlqvist/build-tool-boilerplate/README.md

 # Build Tool Boilerplate
-A simple boilerplate for using NPM tasks to build and compile JavaScript, CSS, and image files.
+A simple boilerplate for using NPM tasks to build and compile JavaScript and CSS.

 _Version 2 adds `watch` and `server` tasks, and removes the need for Windows-specific tasks._